Updated June 2018

 12. Après-Ski 1 – Chill Out by a Firepit

 Dotted throughout Whistler on patios and in public spaces you’ll find firepits – welcoming places to gather with friends, warm up and enjoy being outdoors even on cold winter days.
 A firepit session is often accompanied by a beverage.
-May we suggest coffee with Cabot Trail Maple Cream, a Caesar, a local craft beer or a nice Fort Berens red wine?
+May we suggest coffee with Cabot Trail Maple Cream, a Caesar, a beer from our three local breweries or a nice Fort Berens red wine?

 13. Après-Ski 2 – Dance in Your Ski Boots